 To monitor compliance with the stock ownership requirements, we generally are required to maintain records regarding the actual ownership of our shares.
 To do so, we must demand written statements each year from the record holders of significant percentages of our stock pursuant to which the record holders must disclose the actual owners of the shares (i.e., the persons required to include our dividends in their gross income).
 We must maintain a list of those persons failing or refusing to comply with this demand as part of our records.
 We could be subject to monetary penalties if we fail to comply with these record-keeping requirements.
 If you fail or refuse to comply with the demands, you will be required by Treasury regulations to submit a statement with your tax return disclosing your actual ownership of our shares and other information.
-In addition, we must satisfy all relevant filing and other administrative requirements that must be met to elect and maintain REIT qualification and use a calendar year for federal income tax purposes.
+In addition, we must satisfy all relevant filing and other administrative requirements that must be met to elect and maintain REIT qualification, use a calendar year for federal income tax purposes and comply with the record keeping requirements on the Code and regulations promulgated thereunder.
 We intend to continue to comply with these requirements.